Think-iT-Labs/aws-patterns-edc/README.md

 * **Collection** Variables:
   * Update `COMPANY_Y_CONNECTOR_URL` variable to the URL of the Company Y connector in the request URL.
   * Update `COMPANY_X_CONNECTOR_URL`.
 Set this as the `counterPartyAddress` in the request body.
-This is the URL of the Company X connector since the catalog is targeted at the Company X connector.
+This is the URL of the company X connector since the catalog is targeted at the company X connector.
   * Update `COMPANY_X_BPN`.
 Set this as the `counterPartyId` in the request body.
-This is Company X's Business Partner Number (BPN) which is `BPNL000000000001` in this setup.
+This is company X's Business Partner Number (BPN) which is `BPNL000000000001` in this setup.

 * **Response**: All available data assets from the provider together with their attached usage policies.
 As a data consumer, look for the contract of your interest and update the following collection variables accordingly.